Terms of Business

 a.
 At the time of the problem, inform the supplier of the service of the issue/s You have encountered to afford them an opportunity to put things right immediately; and

 b.
-At the time of the problem, call Us on (+44) (0)1246 819 819 during UK working hours and outside UK working hours telephone our 24-hour helpline supplied with your documentation, to enable Us to try to resolve the complaint as soon as possible; and
+At the time of the problem, call Us on (+44) (0)1246 819 819 during UK working hours and outside UK working hours telephone Our 24-hour helpline supplied with your documentation, to enable Us to try to resolve the complaint as soon as possible; and

 c.
-On Your return to the UK, if You have any further concerns, email Our customer services Department at [email protected] within 28 days to afford Us an opportunity to investigate the matter with our supplier/s.
+On Your return to the UK, if You have any further concerns, email Our customer services Department at customer.service@bolsovercruiseclub.co.uk within 28 days to afford Us an opportunity to investigate the matter with Our supplier/s.

 d.
-Provide us with supporting evidence where your complaint includes a claim for costs incurred by you.
-This can be emailed to us at the above address or sent via post to our offices.
+Provide Us with supporting evidence where your complaint includes a claim for costs incurred by you.
+This can be emailed to Us at the above address or sent via post to Our offices.
 Please ensure you clearly display your booking reference on any correspondence you send to us.

 12.2 If You fail to take this up with the supplier at the time, We will have been deprived of the opportunity to investigate and rectify it and this may affect Your rights under this booking.
 Please also see clause 11 above – ABTA.